firefox-devtools/debugger/docs/mochitests.md

 Mochitests is a test runner for integration (end-to-end) testing that allows us to test the debugger literally as a user would use it natively.

 It is different from other test runners (Jest, Mocha, Jasmine) because it simulates a real user interacting with your application.
-For debugger, we do this by building your own version of Firefox with your changes to debugger.html.
+For debugger, we do this by building your own version of Firefox with your changes to *debugger*.
 This Firefox build and its debugger is what's tested by Mochitests, in the same way that a user interacting with the debugger would natively.

 If you've submitted a pull request to this project, you've already worked with Mochitests!
 TravisCI, which is one of the checks your PR has to pass, runs Mochitests every time you push a new commit to your PR.